DragonMinded/minidragon/README.md

  - CPU simulator: 100% completed.
  - system emulator: 100% completed.
  - stdlib: 100% completed.
- - BIOS: ~10% completed.
+ - BIOS: ~50% completed.
    - I've decided on the R6551AP for serial support and have started work on the BIOS/boot ROM.
-This mostly consists of serial driver code and some VT-100 routines for basic string input and output, but also includes stdlib functions for string manipulation, fixed point conversion, integer conversion and math operations that aren't intrinsic to the CPU.
+This consists of serial driver code and some VT-100 routines for basic string input and output, stdlib functions for string manipulation, fixed point conversion, integer conversion and math operations that aren't intrinsic to the CPU.
+It also contains a serial monitor with a built in line assembler/disassembler and an executable cartridge menu.

 ### Eratta